MrEVandG/dum-language/DOCUMENTATION.md

 ## Functions

-Functions in DUM are declared similarly to JavaScript, with a `function` keyword, name, list of parameters, braces `{` `}`, and code inside.
-You can call these functions by their name.
+Functions in DUM are declared similarly to JavaScript, with a `function` keyword, a function name, list of parameters, and braces `{` `}` containing your code inside.
+You can call these functions by their name,, followed by parenthesis containing arguments.
 Calling a function and using the wrong amount of arguments will result in an error.

 example.dum